-Global
+6. Global

-We will forge partnerships to facilitate global public health competency and capacity around the climate, nature and health agenda through education, training, standards and advocacy, working though our SIGs and Global committees, advocate for better global health taking climate change into account through our global public health networks.
+We will forge partnerships to facilitate global public health competency and capacity around the climate, nature and health agenda through education, training, standards, and advocacy, working though our SIGs and committees, advocate for better global health taking climate change into account through our global public health networks.
+We will also endeavour to learn from countries and communities already experiencing the worst impact of climate change on population health.

-- Strengthen collaboration with international members in relation to the climate, environment and health emergency and harness their collective expertise, e.g. identify and mobilise existing capacity and expertise amongst international members and showcase this at events - Support all members and partners to consider global issues in climate and health work, for example run educational events on how public health professionals contribute to the sustainable development goals - Ensure that structural inequalities within and between countries, driven by power imbalances, and manifesting as health inequalities and unequal capabilities to respond to climate change, are highlighted in advocacy.
+- Strengthen collaboration with international members in relation to the climate, environment and health emergency and harness their collective expertise, e.g., identify and mobilise existing capacity and expertise amongst international members and showcase this at events. - Support all members and partners to consider global issues in climate and health work, for example run educational events on how public health professionals contribute to the sustainable development goals. - Ensure that structural inequalities within and between countries, driven by power imbalances, and manifesting as health inequalities and unequal capabilities to respond to climate change, are highlighted in advocacy. - Invite speakers from countries and communities experiencing the most severe consequences of climate change on health to our events in order to learn from their experience and support their advocacy and activism.

-Organisation
+7. Organisation